Kanomble/celery_blast/README.md

+# Installation Issues

+There might be some installation issues, if you need help to set up Docker and CATHI: write a mail to lukas.becker@hhu.de and we can arrange a meeting.
+CATHI is still under development, any help is useful, so don't hesitate to write a mail.

+Thanks!

 # CATHI - An interactive platform for comparative genomics and homolog identification

 Symmetrical BLAST and target sequence search web interface with Django, Gunicorn, Ngninx, PostgreSQL, Celery, RabbitMQ,